Online MS in Education

 - Develop, present, evaluate the effectiveness of an Instructional Design Project, a capstone project similar in scope to a master’s thesis

 |Semester||39 TOTAL CREDITS:

 21 Core Credits + 12 Elective Credits + 6 Bible/theology Credits

 BIB 621 Biblical Integration for Educators

-The courses listed reflect a suggested sequence of classes to complete the program in two years.
+The courses listed reflect a suggested sequence of classes to complete the program in six semesters, including two summers.
 Should the student have advanced standing for Bible/theology or wish to take classes at a slower pace, certain courses are offered multiple times a year, while other courses may be offered fall or spring only.
 Please consult with your academic advisor or check the course roster on the Registrar’s office page.